Joan Jett: 2020s

-Other work
+Other ventures

+Activism and philanthropy

 Jett has long supported animal rights activism and organizations such as People for the Ethical Treatment of Animals (PETA).
 For Valentine's Day 2022, PETA created a (Black)Heart-Shaped Pizza as a limited-time collaboration with a Los Angeles pizza shop, PIZZANISTA!

+Jett worked with members of the punk rock band the Gits, whose lead singer and lyricist, Mia Zapata, had been raped and murdered in 1993.
+The results of their collaboration was a live album, Evil Stig and a single, "Bob", whose earnings were contributed to the investigation of Zapata's murder.
+To this end, the band and Jett appeared on the television show America's Most Wanted, appealing to the public for information.
+The case was solved in 2004, when Zapata's murderer, Jesus Mezquia, was brought to trial and convicted.